Classes & Activities

 Fee: Free to everyone.
 Pre-registration required.

 We welcome you to participate in this group to share the challenges of dealing with low vision and receive resources and support.
 Led by our social worker Mo Fain, LICSW, the group will also host guest speakers to share community resources and new technologies.
-The Low Vision Group will meet in-person at the Senior Center with dates announced soon.
-To register, contact Mo at 206-932-4044 x2 or email@example.com.
+The Low Vision Group will meet in-person at the Senior Center.
+To register, contact Mo at 206-932-4044 x2 or firstname.lastname@example.org.

 Need legal advice?
 Our volunteer attorneys provide free 20-minute consultations if you need legal resources, help with estate planning or have questions about elder law.
 By appointment only.
 To register, call the Senior Center at 206-932-4044 x1.